Bootstrap Fine-Grained Vision-Language Alignment for Unified Zero-Shot Anomaly Localization: Methodology

 The Q-K-V attention mechanism of the visual transformer evenly predisposes patch tokens to characterize global features, since CLIP learns from image-text comparisons at the global level.
 To extract informative local features from the visual transformer, we carefully modify the attention so as to obtain local patch tokens without any further training.
 The original Q-K-V attention recipe consists of a layer norm (LN), a Q-K-V projection layer (QKVProj.), an attention mechanism with a projection layer (Proj.), and a multi-layer perceptron (MLP).
 It can be formulated as:

 Queries and keys in the attention mechanism play the role of associating contextual relations.
 Prior studies show that the Q-K retrieval mode in the last layer somehow acts as a global average pooling for visual global description \cite{maskclip,surgery}.
-Through bypassing Q-K attention, the values of the last layer lead to local tokens strongly associated with the given text (which has been confirmed by our ablation in Table 3).
-To further improve specific locality in patch tokens, we propose an novel Value-to-Value self-attention followed by residual linking per layer to enhance local tokens.
+Through bypassing Q-K attention, the values of the last layer lead to local tokens strongly associated with the given text (which has been confirmed by our ablation in Tab. \ref{tab:arch}).
+To further improve specific locality in patch tokens, we propose to use the value-to-value (V-V) self-attention followed by residual linking per layer to enhance local tokens.
 Our V-V attention in the adapted $l$th layer of a visual transformer can be formulated as:

-Compared to the original Q-K-V attention in Eq.
-(3)-(6), V-V attention replaces queries and keys by values and removes the top MLP layer.
-The patch tokens taken from the last layer of the visual transformer are fed into Eq.
-(2) for local anomaly scores.
+where $\tilde{V}^{l}$ denotes the local-aware path of visual encoder.
+Compared to the original Q-K-V attention in \cref{eqn:3,eqn:4,eqn:5,eqn:6}, V-V attention replaces queries and keys by values and removes the top MLP layer.
+The patch tokens taken from the last layer of the local-aware path are fed into \cref{eqn:2} for local anomaly scores.
 Notably, the V-V attention is training-free and runs efficiently for zero-shot anomaly localization.

-\subsubsection{Domain-aware State Prompting.}
+\subsection{Domain-aware State Prompting}

 In contrast to traditional visual models, the predictions of visual language models are critically dominated by the semantic texts.
 Proper semantic prompts enable CLIP to adapt to a specific task setting with no further training.
 Especially, anomaly detection, a fine-grained visual recognition task, could benefit from more precise specific prompts.
 Artificially designing a perfect task-specific prompt sentence is nearly impossible or requires extensive effort, yet a well-designed template can automatically generate enough prompts to comprehensively cover task-related concepts.
 To this end, we decompose the prompting engineering for a given \textbf{class} of zero-shot anomaly localization into three parts: \textbf{base} prompts, \textbf{contrastive-state} prompts, and \textbf{domain-aware} prompts.